Finally. Therapy for kids that looks at the whole picture.

 Brain Science + Relationships.

 Welcome.
 We are glad you found us.
-The Real Work is a small, carefully designed mental health practice created specifically for parents and children.
+The Real Work is a small, carefully designed, mental health practice created specifically for parents and children.
 Everything we do is informed by the latest research in child development and relational neuroscience.
-We aren’t here to give advice or put a bandaid on behavior.
-We believe that ll behavior is a form of communication of a deeper need, so no matter what you child has been going through, there is a way to see them for who they really are, and provide true support for healing and growth.
+We aren’t here to give advice or put a Band-Aid on behavior.
+We believe that all behavior is a form of communication so, no matter what your child has been going through, there is a way to see them for who they really are, and provide true support for healing and growth.

 Why relationship-based therapy?

-There is so much noise and information out there about mental health, skills, trainings, programs and books!
-These can be helpful, but are not a substitute for a deep relationship with a therapist who is trained to have your back and help you understand yourself, your past, and your relationships.
+There is so much noise and information out there about mental health, skills trainings, coaching programs, and self-help books!
+These can be helpful, but are not a substitute for a deep relationship with a therapist who is trained to have your back, and help you understand yourself, your past, and your relationships.

 If you’ve been searching for excellent mental health care for yourself or your child, we are it.
 If quick fixes and behavioral changes haven’t worked, we might be the next step for your family.
 Clinicians at The Real Work blend training in interpersonal neurobiology, child development, Attachment Theory, Somatic Psychology and play therapy to support children ages 3 and above. .